Why We Oppose the Seventh Street Development

 Our Concerns

-The townhomes proposed for 2450 Seventh Street NW are the wrong kind of development for our neighborhood.
-Here’s why.
+The 32 townhomes proposed for 2450 Seventh Street NW are the wrong kind of development for our neighborhood.

 The Shawmut Hills neighborhood has been part of Grand Rapids for nearly 70 years.
-Minutes from downtown and with plenty of green space, it’s no surprise to those of us who call this place home that it caught the developers’ attention.
+Minutes from downtown and with plenty of green space, it’s no surprise to many of us that it caught developers’ attention.

 Preserving neighborhood character